obaraelijah/adguard-tui/.github/README.md

 docker run -it obaraelijah/adguard-tui
 ```

-You may also pass in your AdGuard info with env vars (using `-e`), see the [Configuring](#configuring) section for an example, and list of availible config params.
+> You may also pass in your AdGuard info with env vars (using `-e`), see the [Configuring](#configuring) section for an example, and list of availible config params.<br>

-If you experience issues with DockerHub, or would rather use a different registry, the image is also available via GHCR - just replace the image name with: `ghcr.io/obaraelijah/adguard-tui`.
+> If you experience issues with DockerHub, or would rather use a different registry, the image is also available via GHCR - just replace the image name with: `ghcr.io/lissy93/adguard-tui`.
 Alternatively, if you'd like to build it yourself from source, you can do so with `docker buildx build -t  adguard-tui .` then run it with `docker run -it adguard-tui`.

 ### Executable